 Shopee also has its own set of potential drawbacks that every merchant needs to watch out for:

 Making a choice between selling on Shopee or Lazada is an all-too-common internal debate that aspiring online entrepreneurs face.
 Fortunately, knowing the pros and cons and matching them with your own preferences can make the task much easier.
-Regardless of what platform you choose to sell on, however, your online operation’s true success and potential can only be unlocked with two particular tools: a proper selling strategy, and all the right tools from Split Dragon’s set of services.
+Regardless of what platform you choose to sell on, however, your online operation’s true success and potential can only be unlocked with two particular tools: a proper selling strategy, adaptability and determination.